-At May 31, 2022, the Company had not drawn amounts against the credit facility and was in compliance with all covenants related to obligations to meet reporting requirements.
-The balance available to borrow under the line at May 31, 2022 was \$8,794,000.
+As of May 31, 2023 the Company had not drawn against the credit facility and was in compliance with all covenants related to obligations to meet reporting requirements.
+The balance available to borrow under the line as of May 31, 2023 was \$8,004,000.
 There are no financial covenants in the agreement.

-10. LONG-TERM DEBT:
+12. LONG-TERM DEBT:

-On April 23, 2020, the Company obtained a PPP Loan in the aggregate amount of \$1,679,000 from SVB.
+On April 23, 2020, the Company obtained a Payroll Protection Program loan ("PPP Loan") in the aggregate amount of \$1,679,000 from SVB.
 The PPP Loan was evidenced by a promissory note dated April 23, 2020 (the "Note") that matures on April 23, 2022 and bears interest at a rate of 1% per annum, payable monthly commencing on November 23, 2020.
 The PPP Loan proceeds were used for payroll, health care benefits, rent and utilities.

-Under the terms of the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act"), PPP loan recipients can apply for and be granted forgiveness for all or a portion of loans granted under the PPP.
+Under the terms of the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act"), PPP Loan recipients can apply for and be granted forgiveness for all or a portion of loans granted under the PPP Loan.
 On June 12, 2021, the Company received confirmation from the SVB that on June 4, 2021, the Small Business Administration approved the Company's PPP Loan forgiveness application for the entire PPP Loan balance of \$1,679,000 and interest totaling \$19,000, and the Company recognized a gain on loan forgiveness of \$1,698,000.